💧 Elevate your hydration game with pure, professional-grade water at your fingertips!

-The APEC WATER ROES-50 is a WQA-certified under-sink reverse osmosis system delivering up to 50 gallons per day of ultra-pure water by removing 99.99% of impurities through a robust 5-stage filtration process.
-Designed for easy DIY installation with color-coded tubing and quick-connect fittings, it includes a premium brushed nickel faucet and water tank.
-Trusted for over 20 years, this system ensures crisp, clean water that supports a healthy, modern lifestyle.
+The APEC WATER ROES-50 Essence Series is a WQA-certified, under-sink reverse osmosis system delivering up to 50 gallons of ultra-pure water daily.
+Featuring a robust 5-stage filtration process, it removes 99.99% of contaminants including heavy metals, chlorine, and microplastics.
+Designed for easy DIY installation with color-coded tubing and quick-connect fittings, it includes a brushed nickel faucet and long-lasting filters.
+Engineered with over 20 years of expertise, this compact system ensures reliable, great-tasting water for health-conscious professionals seeking convenience and quality.

 | ASIN | B00I0ZGOZM |